 Preventative treatments for grub worms can be made anytime around June, which is around the time adult beetles are flying around and laying eggs.
-Apply a systemic insecticide like Merit 0.5G to prevent grubs from taking over.
-If you notice grub worms in your lawn, Scotts GrubEx or Dylox 6.2 Granular Insecticide can be applied as treatment.
+Apply a systemic insecticide like Acelepryn to prevent and treat grubs.

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.